The Best Time to Prune Magnolias So They Look Beautiful All Year Long

 A flowering favorite that grows in most regions of the country, magnolias can be stately trees or smaller and shrub-like plants.
 Most types are generally low-maintenance, but once in a while they may need a little pruning.
 For instance, you might be repairing storm damage to a mature Southern magnolia, or maybe you need to shape a young sweetbay magnolia so it doesn't crowd a pathway.
 However, if you prune at the wrong time, you can lose flowers for the year ahead.
 Here's what you need to know about when to prune your magnolias so they'll look beautiful year-round without sacrificing any blooms.

 When to Prune the Top Types of Magnolias

-Star magnolia (Magnolia stellata) will grow to 15-20 feet tall with multiple stems in zones 4-8.
-It loses its leaves in the fall, and in spring the star-shaped blooms appear on bare branches (plant it in front of evergreens or a wall to really help the flowers pop).
-Prune your star magnolia after it blooms to help shape it within the first 5 years after you plant it.
+Star magnolia (Magnolia stellata) will grow to 15-20 feet tall with multiple stems in Zones 4-8.
+It loses its leaves in the fall, and in spring the star-shape blooms appear on bare branches (plant it in front of evergreens or a dark-colored wall to really help the flowers stand out).
+Prune your star magnolia after it blooms to help shape it within the first five years after you plant it.

 Your magnolia probably won’t ever need major surgery, unless a storm hits it hard or it got off on the wrong foot in its youth.
-With young magnolias, make cuts with hand pruners.
-If a small branch doesn’t fit easily inside your open pruners, you should use loppers instead, and be sure to grab a pruning saw for branches over one inch thick.
+With young magnolias, make cuts with pruning shears.
+If a small branch doesn’t fit easily inside your open pruners, you should use loppers instead, and be sure to grab a pruning saw for branches over one inch in diameter.
 And if you need a little extra help with this project, BH&G Local Services pros can help!